wade-loccisano/freeCodeCamp-Projects/README.md

 # freeCodeCamp Projects

-This is a repository of projects I have completed on freeCodeCamp.
+This is a repository of all the projects I have completed while learning on freeCodeCamp.

 As part of my training to become a better software developer, I have begun to work through all the certifications on freeCodeCamp.
-This respository will act as a log of my progress and I hope to see my growth over time as my coding skills improve.
-The projects are broken down into folders by certification.
-My MVP goal for each project is to pass all the tests.
-My stretch goal is to make it look as presentable as possible.
-I hope to be able to progress a little everyday.
+This respository will act as a log of my progress and a marker for my coding skills over time.
+The projects have been broken down into folders by individual certification.
+My MVP goal for each project is to satisfy all user stories and pass all tests.
+My stretch goal will be project dependent.
+My meta goal is consistency in practice.

 Thanks again for stopping by!